Akash3121/3D/Class-notes.md

         - rapid transition
         ex: some game: pointing in somedirection moves the player
         - teleportation with direction specific - orientation also changing with something like joystick
-    - dual-target techniques
+1. dual-target techniques
         - zoomback
-    - representation-based techniques
+1. representation-based techniques

+1. path drawing

-    - path drawing
+1. marking points: easier variation than path drawing